toastyboost/react-collapser/README.md

 - [x] Styling

 Style component exactly how you need.
-With 💅styled-components or predefined CSS classes, which repeats DOM structure and states.
+With styled-components or predefined CSS classes, which repeats DOM structure and states.

 - [x] No useless parameters like id or index
 - [x] SSR friendly